ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 * OpenBSD - Tested with OpenBSD 4.3 / x86-64 / gcc-3.3.5.

-* Windows (XP or higher) - Tested with Windows XP.
+* Windows (XP or higher) - Tested with Windows XP and Vista.
 Windows 2000 does not work for some unknown reason.
 The Windows port uses pd0, pd1, etc... for physical drives 0, 1, etc... .

 * Solaris - Tested with Solaris 10 / x86 / gcc-3.4.3 / blastwave,
 Solaris 10 / x86 / sunstudio12 / sunfreeware.
 OpenSolaris should work but has